SulemanSheikh1/OOD-Calendar/README.md

 ✅	Missing `exit` in headless mode prints a message and quits ✅	Interactive and headless modes both supported

+### Design Changes and Justifications
+1. Added CalendarGUIView Class
+Change: Created a new CalendarGUIView class implementing a fully functional Java Swing graphical interface.
+Justification: This provides the required GUI mode for event creation, schedule viewing, and interaction.
+Follows MVC separation by cleanly isolating the view from controller and model layers.

+2. Introduced ICalendarGUIView Interface
+Change: Added an interface ICalendarGUIView to decouple the controller from the concrete GUI view class.
+Justification: Enables proper MVC separation of concerns, allows easy unit testing of controllers without reliance on actual Swing components, and improves code flexibility and maintainability.

+3. Updated CalendarGUIController to depend on interfaces
+Change: Modified CalendarGUIController to depend on the ICalendarGUIView interface rather than the concrete CalendarGUIView class.
+Justification: Follows SOLID principles, particularly Dependency Inversion Principle, allowing unit tests to substitute dummy or stub views while testing controller logic.
+Fully enables controller-level unit tests for GUI logic.

+4. Added GUI Support for Editing Events
+Change: Added a new "Edit Selected Event" button in the GUI, allowing users to select an existing event, open an edit dialog, and modify the event’s subject, start, and end times.
+Justification: Satisfies extra credit feature requirements.
+Improves GUI usability by enabling full event lifecycle management directly through the interface.

+5. Extended Controller Interface ICalendarGUIController with editEvent Method
+Change: Added editEvent(IEvent event, String newSubject, String newStart, String newEnd) to ICalendarGUIController.
+Justification: Supports event editing initiated by the GUI, preserves proper separation of responsibilities between view and controller.

+6. Added getEvents() Method to Model
+Change: Added a new getEvents() method to the model to allow test cases to verify model state after controller actions.
+Justification: Facilitates controller-level unit testing by providing direct access to model state for test verification.

+7. Introduced Full JUnit 4 Test Class for GUI Controller
+Change: Added CalendarGUIControllerTest that tests createEvent, loadEventsFromDate, and editEvent using the real model and real controller logic.
+Justification: Ensures correctness of controller behavior in reaction to GUI actions, exactly as required by assignment testing guidelines.
+Fulfills testing requirements for the GUI controller without directly testing GUI widgets.

 3. Team Contributions

 * **Suleman Sheikh (50%)**